 Not Just Dance is committed to helping in our community!
-We are proud sponsor of the Rocky Run Middle School Dance Team.
-In addition, we have provided sponsorship at other local school and community activities.
 Check this page often to see where we’ve been!

 In 2018, Not Just Dance launched a scholarship competition for graduating Seniors who are pursuing a degree beyond primary education/high school and have taken/completed a year long theatre class plus one additional class.